canonical/ubuntu-server-documentation/docs/explanation/upgrading-the-machine-type-of-your-vm.md

 (upgrading-the-machine-type-of-your-vm)=
-# Upgrade VM machine type
+# Upgrading the machine type of your VM

 Upgrading the machine type of a virtual machine (VM) can be thought of in the same way as buying (virtual) hardware of the same spec but with a newer release date.
 Whereas to upgrade a physical machine you might buy an improved CPU, more RAM, or increased storage, with a virtual machine you can change the configuration to achieve the same results.